Kapendev/parin/README.md

 ### Where does `Vec2` come from?

 `Vec2` is a type provided by the [Joka](https://github.com/Kapendev/joka) library, which Parin depends on.
+An [example](https://github.com/Kapendev/joka/blob/main/examples/_002_math.d) using this type can be found in Joka.

 ### How can I load an asset outside of the assets folder?